-The Dean and Assistant Dean will order an evacuation if advised to do so by a civil authority.
+The Dean and the Assistant Dean will order an evacuation if advised to do so by a civil authority.
 In some campus emergencies they may issue a "shelter-in-place" order.
-In either case, students will receive an emergency alert on their cell phones.
-Designated staff members will communicate the alert to campus buildings where students are not permitted to have cell phones.
-In the case of an evacuation order, the alert will include an assembly area, and Prefects/Resident Directors will check campus buildings to ensure all students are aware of the alert.
-Once everyone has assembled, a school official will communicate the nature of the emergency, the evacuation center, and other necessary instructions.
-Students that are off campus at the time of an evacuation should contact a Prefect from their residence hall to check in and receive further instructions.
+In either case, if the Dean and the Assistant Dean order an evacuation, the chapel bells will ring for at least three minutes as a sign to assemble in St. Joseph Commons.
+Students may also receive an emergency alert on their cell phones.\ Once everyone has assembled in the Commons, a school official will communicate the nature of the emergency, the evacuation center, and other necessary instructions.
+Students that are off campus at the time of an evacuation should contact a Prefect from their dormitory to check in and receive further instructions.
 They should not return to campus unless explicitly instructed to do so.
-After assembling, students may be instructed to return to their residence halls to gather essential items (e.g., car keys, driver's license, sleeping bag, and pillow), but priority should be given to evacuating persons rather than taking personal property.
-No vehicle should depart until each seat is filled and it has been checked by a Prefect/Resident Director.
+After meeting in the Commons, students may be instructed to return to their residence halls to gather essential items (e.g., car keys, driver's license, sleeping bag, and pillow), but priority should be given to evacuating persons rather than taking personal property.
+No vehicle should depart until each seat is filled and it has been checked by a Prefect at the front gate.
 The priority is the safety of the students.
+The buildings are equipped with fire sprinklers and are insured.
+They can be replaced if necessary.
+The College has a safety alert system which is intended for use only in the rare occurrence of a danger to the community as a whole that requires immediate action.
+In such an event this system will be used to send out a mass text message to help spread the safety alert as quickly as possible among the on-campus community.
+Students will be automatically enrolled in the safety alert system using the cell phone number they provided during registration.